nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-03-26-showing-inactive-submitters.md

 4. Some active/invited submitters and some inactive submitters

 This involved some variations in content between the different states:
-1. No Submitters added yet.
+1. "No Submitters added yet."
-2. No submitters have been deleted by the SRO.
+2. "No submitters have been deleted by the SRO."
-3. There are currently no active or invited submitters.
+3. "There are currently no active or invited submitters."
 4. As per the design in option 2 above.

 ## How we tested our ideas and what we found